notuntoward/ref/obsidian/Obsidian Share Vault/Evernote to Obsidian and Zotero.md

 - **Meh**
 	- Tables seem to survive, but not the colored cells
 	- some web page pictures survive but not all
 	- ?
-Some inter-evernote links go to note imported to evernote; some to Evernote's web page of the note (maybe client with some config).
+Some inter-Evernote links go to note imported to Evernote; some to Evernote's web page of the note (maybe client with some config).
 How fix.
 - **Bad**
 	- web pages are markdown
 	- pictures and most everything else graphic are gone.
 I *really* don't like this
 	- [ ] ? can only import 100 notes at a time.
 How automate this?
-	- No link back to original evernote page, yet some inter-evernote links do go to original web page (note really good if have an imported version of the same)
+	- No link back to original Evernote page, yet some inter-Evernote links do go to original web page (note really good if have an imported version of the same)
 	- still has giant icon
 - **Also**
 	- [[Evernote to Obsidian and Zotero]]